Lucasvmarangoni/notes/readme.md

 # Notes
-A minimalist and fast app for taking notes.
+A minimalist and fast app to take notes and analyze them.

 It was created to quickly and offiline record information and gather data during pentests or bug bounty.